 Our world is far from a perfect place.
 For many it’s a daily struggle, but good food seems to make it a little easier.

 Being raised by my depression-era grandparents in Detroit, Michigan, cooking and eating health was just something we did automatically.
 This was typical of the other families in my working class Polish-Italian neighborhood.
 Frugality was just part of our everyday lives, especially when it came to food.
 Eating out was a rare event.
 Meals we cooked were prepared with the most available, least expensive ingredients.
 They were healthy, nutritious, and so delicious.

 I watched my grandmother and the other great cooks around me cook.
 I learned the basics.
-My college friend, Paula, taught me that even gourmet-tasting meals weren’t that difficult or expensive to prepare.
+Then a college friend taught me that even gourmet-tasting meals weren’t that difficult or expensive to prepare.
 I just needed to have a few of the right ingredients and tools.
 And so I practiced.
 My cooking ability improved.

-Whether we’re from my hometown in inner city Detroit, my current home in rural Central Illinois, or anywhere else, life’s stressors have always taken their toll on kids and families.
-In trying to do something to help makes life a little easier, nine years ago I started teaching kids, teens, young adults and families to cook.
+From my hometown of Detroit to my current home in rural Central Illinois, or anywhere else, life’s stressors have always taken their toll on kids and families.
+In trying to do something to help makes life a little easier, ten years ago I started teaching kids, teens, young adults and families to cook.
 It has been such a joy to watch as their confidence in the kitchen and in life grows.
 It can be life changing.

 I look forward to each cooking class, and most of all, getting a chance to meet and share meals with new friends.